 Skip to main content

 Eight apps tested against real hidden cameras in May 2026.
 Every score is based on our own lab results — not manufacturer claims, not App Store ratings.
-If you’re checking a hotel room, Airbnb, or office, this is where to start.
+If you’re checking a hotel room, Airbnb, or rental property for spy cameras, covert lenses, or wireless RF devices, this is where to start.
+Whether you need the best hidden camera detector for travel or a reliable anti-spy scan before your next stay, this guide covers every method.

 Quick list — jump to any app